Updated: Oct 12

-What do you do on a daily basis to support your well-being?
+What do you do daily to support your well-being?
 Do you prepare healthy meals?
 Go to the gym?
 Meditate?
-Drink plenty of water?
-Daily self-care rituals help you stay focused on your health goals.
-My clients call me the queen of self care rituals because all I do is focus on my recovery and wellness goals.
-I refused to relapse like I did in back in 2013 due to burnout, overwhelmed, and feeling exhausted.
-Today I'm doing all I can to stick to and maintain my sober lifestyle free of codependency people pleasing, sugar addiction and emotional binge eating.
+Drink plenty of water.
+I believe that daily self-care rituals help you stay focused on your health goals.
+My clients call me the queen of self-care rituals because all I do is focus on my recovery and wellness goals.
+I refused to relapse as I did back in 2013 due to burnout, overwhelmed, and feeling exhausted.
+Today I'm doing all I can to stick to and maintain my sober lifestyle free of codependency people pleasing, sugar addiction, and emotional binge eating.
 This year I'm celebrating 7 years in full remission living life in recovery.

 1️⃣Not Selecting the Correct Activities

 Your chosen activities should directly address your stressors and fit your lifestyle.
 They should feel fun and interesting to you.

 2️⃣Not Having an Intention